ElDaniCarvajal/Juicy/README.md

   -h, --help       show this help message and exit.

-  -A, --all        Use All Dorks.
+  -A, --juicy      Use Juicy Files Dorks

   -W, --wordpress  Use Wordpress Dorks.

   -J, --joomla     Use Joomla Dorks.

-  -D, --drupal     Use Drupal Dorks.

   -P, --panel      Find Admin Panel.

-  -V, --verbose    Muestra mas informacion.
+  -V, --verbose    Show More Information